Pageboy/amalion/pages/about-us.md

 ## Where are we?

 We are headquartered in Dakar, Senegal, whose creative spirits and vibrancy provide stimulants for our production processes and expertise, drawn from within and the world over.
+Meet the Editorial Adivsory Board [here.](/board/)

 **Amalion** is a division of Amalion Sarl, a limited liability company registered in Senegal.
+Meet the team [here.](/team/)